-Question 3:
+Problem 3:

 Provide methods to calculate the length, width, perimeter and area (the length is the larger of the two dimensions).
 Include a predicate method (methods like this, that test a quality and return true/false, are called predicate methods) isSquare which determines whether the rectangle is a square.
 Write a program to test class Rectangle.